skerker/SARS-CoV-2_sequencing-1/README.md

 All scripts used for data analysis and figure generation are available in the zipped directory `Illumina_scripts` attached below.
 A brief description of the Illumina workflow contents:
-- `Sniffles.py` was used to process raw data.
+- `Sniffles.py` was used to process raw data [This pipeline was written by Kelsey Florek and Joe Lalli].
 Sniffles is a pipeline originally written for the analysis of influenza genomes, but has been minimally adapted for analysis of SARS-CoV-2 here.
 It is a configurable pipeline that performs multiple functions to generate variant and consensus level information.
 It requires minimal dependencies as the pipeline relies on a docker container to host the software.
 All parameters for this script are defined in the `config.yml` file.
 - All figures were generated using matplolib packages in Jupyter Notebook scripts.
 All derived data and scripts are available within the `Illumina_scripts` zipped directory as well.
 Specific instructions for running each analysis is outlined as the top of each Jupyter Notebook file.
 	- Coverage per gene was generated using `coverage/coverage.ipynb`
 	- Genewise nucleotide diversity was generated using `diversity/diversity.ipynb`